-You can mount the unit in the dash with an optional FM-3 In-Dash Adapter Kit.
+You can mount the LCX-27C and LCX-28 C HD in the dash with an optional FM-3 In-Dash Adapter Kit.
 The kit includes mounting hardware and a template for cutting the hole.

-In-dash mounting template for this unit, showing dimensions.
+In-dash mounting template for the LCX-27C and LCX-28C HD, showing dimensions.
 NOTE: The figure above is not printed to scale.